Rough Around The Edges Hoop Earrings Tutorial

 - String the beads onto each hoop.

-- Bend the end of wire 90 degrees and smooth end with a cup bur.
+- Bend the non-flattened end of wire sharply up 90 degrees, and smooth end with a cup bur.

 - Refine the hole with a bead reamer to make it just barely larger than wire end.